NeutrinoCorp/quark/README.md

 ## Development Status: Alpha

-All APIs are under development, no breaking changes will be made in the 1.x series of releases.
+All APIs are under development, breaking changes will be made in the 0.x.x series of releases.
 Users of semver-aware dependency management systems should pin quark to `^1`.